-Please adhere to the Trust and school's whistleblowing policy.
+Please adhere to the school's whistleblowing policy.
+Revised in November 2021 (if using CAPH model policy).

-Whistleblowing Local Governor: John Harris
+Whistleblowing Governor: Nicola Gilbert

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: